InfamousMusicify/MOTD/README.md

 TRMotd (aka RMotd, Random Motd datapack)

+     Back-ports to older versions of minecraft coming late in september.
+The oldest versions of the pack were riddled with bugs and have been removed.

 If your going to use this on a public or busy server I recommend using the PG edition. or edit some of the messages.

      There are notes in the datapack .mcf files on how to add more messages